vaishnavipadwal/Devops/README.md

 # Terraform
 ## What is Terraform
 HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
-Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features
+Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.

 ---
 ## How does terraform work
 Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs)